Gina Patrick

 MA, LPC

-Thoughtful, collaborative, evidence-based therapy to help adults and teens navigate anxiety, OCD, ADHD, depression, and life transitions.
+Collaborative, evidence-based therapy for adults and teens 16+ navigating anxiety, OCD, ADHD, depression, and major life transitions.

 Client Status